Skip advert

 Verdict – Is the Skoda Octavia vRS Estate a good car?

-The Skoda Octavia vRS Estate is a brilliant all-rounder that will appeal to people who want something fast and fun to drive but also practical enough for family life as well as regular long journeys and trips to the dump.
-It’s similar in size and concept to models such as the Ford Focus ST Estate and the Cupra Leon ST, and all of these models are fantastic for ticking all your car-buying boxes at once.
+The Skoda Octavia vRS Estate is one of the best fast estate cars that will appeal to people who want something fast and fun to drive, that also excels at long journeys and trips to the local tip.
+It’s similar in size and concept to models such as the Ford Focus ST Estate and the Cupra Leon ST, and all of these models are fantastic for ticking all your car-buying boxes at once, especially if you don’t want a sports and performance SUV.

 Skoda Octavia vRS Estate models, specs and alternatives

-Somewhat unusually, especially for a sporty car, there are both petrol (TSI) and diesel (TDI) versions to choose from.
-There’s the option of a six-speed manual on the petrol version, though a seven-speed DSG automatic gearbox is also available and comes standard on the diesel car.
-There’s even a four-wheel drive version of the diesel vRS.
+The Octavia vRS Estate is no longer on sale, but it was slightly unusual for a sporty car because there were both petrol (TSI) and diesel (TDI) versions to choose from.
+There was the option of a six-speed manual on the petrol version, though a seven-speed DSG automatic gearbox was also available and came standard on the diesel car.
+There was even a four-wheel drive version of the diesel vRS.

 Advertisement - Article continues below